I have unearthed a secret shame that blights recruitment consultants at all levels of the profession.

 For now, the best prophylactic would seem to be a good application – one that is reasonably short, crisp, direct, and to the point.
 It should have some attractive features near the top, and punchy one liners that grab, and keep, their attention.
 You need to keep the recruiter fixed, delaying evaluation until a later session or at the very least until a more thorough evaluation has been performed.

 Sadly, a cure seems a long way off.
-Those suffering from it have taken refuge in deceit and secrecy.
-It may be eventually the Government will be forced to act.
+Those suffering from it have taken refuge in deceit. furtive use of the internet and secrecy.
+It may be eventually the Government is forced to act.
 Until that day the best thing we can do is protect ourselves using the techniques I prescribe above.